uclixngithubclassroom/classroom/README.md

 Aaand that's it!
 You should have a working instance of GitHub Classroom located [here](http://localhost:5000)

-## Deployment
+## Heroku Deployment
 We strongly encourage you to use [https://classroom.github.com](https://classroom.github.com), but if you would like your own version GitHub Classroom can be easily deployed to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Test Azure deployment.
+ ### Azure deployment

+Click to the button below for Azure deployment and follow the instructions

 <a href="https://shell.azure.com/" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

-There are a few environment variables you will need to know in order to get Classroom working on production.
+When clicked, button will take you to the Azure CLI.
+Make sure you CLI is configured to be a Bash.

+When CLI is ready you need to execute the command 'bash <(curl -s https://raw.githubusercontent.com/uclixngithubclassroom/classroom/UCLAzureDeploy/deploy_classroom.sh)'.
+This will download the script form this repository and start the deployment.

+Make sure you check the Production environment variables described below since you will be needing some of those.

+You will need to enter some of the details into the CLI and the deployment will start.

 ### Production environment variables